gicappa/searchmetrics-interview/README.md

 ```shell
 $ ./mvnw verify -Dquarkus.package.type=uber-jar
 ```

-### Creating a native executable

-You can create a native executable using:
-`shell script ./mvnw package -Pnative`

-Or, if you don’t have GraalVM installed, you can run the native executable build in a container using:
-`shell script ./mvnw package -Pnative -Dquarkus.native.container-build=true`

 #### Build Result

 At the end of the build process, it is created a uber-jar with all the needed dependencies ready to be launched: